 As we left for the day, a rainbow spread across the fields.
 We prepared to come back the following morning.

 The next day, I again walked back to the fence, to gaze at the mound where the preacher would have stood.
 Suddenly, it was like I was in two places at the same time, like I was standing in this time, but I was also looking at the preacher standing on the mound, motioning me to come.

+The same field where the preacher had stood in 1801.

 “It’s almost time to go,” Kate shouted.
 “Let’s gather over there in the clearing on the grass and pray.”